Dams of the Near East between development and depauperation

 Satellite imagery and cartographic materials have been downloaded, georeferenced and then elaborated or modified by the team of the DICAM Department in Bologna, led by Gabriele Bitelli with Francesca Franci.
 Simone Mühl, Serena Nicolini and Federico Zaina have been invaluable in designing the GIS shapefiles for the distribution of sites and in handling survey data from Iraq, Egypt and Turkey respectively.

-In the near future, the existing cooperation within the CRANE 2.0 network will allow further improvements to our platform.
+We gratefully acknowledge the CRANE 2.0 project for having provided the server on which our webGIS is running.
 Fairly soon, the materials presented in the website will be made individually available respecting their licensing agreement.
 All individual and corporate credits will be listed under each image, with – where of interest – some technical explanations attached too.
 News about the updates for metadata and additional functions will be listed in the Feeds section of the website.

 This website has been conceived by Nicolò Marchetti (Scientific Editor), with Silvano Bertossa (Web Engineer) setting up the PostgreSQL and GeoServer including the current Leaflet tool for the WebGIS, Valentina Orrù Web designer and Webmaster, Francesca Franci and Federico Zaina editing and managing the OrientDams WebGIS.